How to Reduce Interior Design Risks: 8 Proven Strategies

 • Legal consequences: Resulting from non-compliance or disputes.

-How to Mitigate Risks as an Interior Designer
+How to Minimize Risks as an Interior Designer

 1. Understand and Clarify Client Expectations